 It has been said, that there was not a single year in Queen Victoria’s reign in which somewhere in the world her soldiers were not fighting.
 And they were her soldiers.
 The Queen’s interest and indeed influence in their affairs throughout her long reign is well recognised.

 Despite the many conflicts of the 19th century, Britain maintained a regular force of Redcoats in its Colonies including, of course, Australia.
-Regiments or detachments of regiments were despatched to every Colony for the purpose of defence, acquisition and maintenance of the Crown’s ‘assets’, law enforcement and protection of the settlers.
-Click here for a table of British Regiments in Australia.
+Regiments or detachments of regiments were dispatched to every Colony for the purpose of defence, acquisition and maintenance of the Crown’s ‘assets’, law enforcement and protection of the settlers.

 Regiments are complicated entities each with a long history; certainly their complete histories are beyond this amateur’s scope.
 However, I hope to bring you a brief overview of those who served in Western Australia as research for this site progresses.